10 Ways to Pay for College

 9. Ask colleges to estimate your financial aid

 The amount you can receive might surprise you!
 Some colleges can estimate, based on your GPA, test scores, and financial information, how much financial aid you can expect to receive.
+Reach out to your enrollment counselor to have them put a financial aid packet together.

 10. Contact financial aid offices